GiantFootUNeverKnow/MMIS/README.md

 ### Instructions

-Run ./jobs_generator.py to generate a job sequence
+Run ./jobs_generator.py to generate a job sequence, which would be stored in corresponding category in job_base with a timestamp as identifier

 Run ./main to start the scheduling program in interactive mode

-Run ./main --help should show you all available usages
+Run ./main --help should show you all available usages of the program

 Run ./main --experiment [Config File] --jb [JobBase directore] to start scheduling on all job sequences within JobBase directory with configurations in Config File

-There are available job sequences in ./job_base and available configuration file in ./TestConfig
+There are available job sequences in ./job_base and available configuration file in ./testConfigs

 ## Running the tests

-Run ./scheduler_tester.py
+Run ./scheduler_tester.py to do regreesion testings

 ## License